mozilla/pkipolicy/rootstore/policy.md

 ### 2.3 Baseline Requirements Conformance ###

-CA operations relating to issuance of certificates capable of being used for TLS-enabled servers MUST also conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates][BRs] ("Baseline Requirements").
-In the event of inconsistency between this policy's requirements and the Baseline Requirements, this policy's requirements take precedence.
-The following is a list of known places where this policy takes precedence over the Baseline Requirements.
+CA operations relating to issuance of certificates capable of being used for TLS-enabled servers MUST conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates][BRs] ("TLS Baseline Requirements").
+CA operations relating to issuance of certificates capable of being used for digitally signing or encrypting email messages, MUST conform to the latest version of the CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates ("S/MIME Baseline Requirements").
+In the event of inconsistency between this policy's requirements and either the S/MIME or TLS Baseline Requirements, this policy's requirements take precedence.
+The following is a list of known places where this policy takes precedence over the S/MIME and TLS Baseline Requirements.
 If you find an inconsistency that is not listed here, notify Mozilla so the item can be considered for addition or clarification.

-*   Insofar as the Baseline Requirements attempt to define their own scope, the scope of this policy (section 1.1) overrides that.
-CA operations relating to issuance of **all** TLS server certificates in the scope of this policy SHALL conform to the Baseline Requirements.
+*   Insofar as the S/MIME or TLS Baseline Requirements attempt to define their own scope, the scope of this policy (section 1.1) overrides that.
+CA operations relating to issuance of **all** S/MIME or TLS server certificates in the scope of this policy SHALL conform to the S/MIME or TLS Baseline Requirements, as applicable.

-*   Mozilla MAY accept audits by auditors who do not meet the qualifications given in section 8.2 of the Baseline Requirements, or refuse audits from auditors who do.
+*   Mozilla MAY accept audits by auditors who do not meet the qualifications given in section 8.2 of the S/MIME or TLS Baseline Requirements, or refuse audits from auditors who do.

-*   Mozilla MAY restrict permitted algorithms to a subset of those allowed by the Baseline Requirements.
+*   Mozilla MAY restrict permitted algorithms to a subset of those allowed by the S/MIME or TLS Baseline Requirements.

 ### 2.4 Incidents ###